How To Endanger Brand Equity Through Research

 Here are some ways one might endanger brand equity through inept use of research:

-Cherry picking – Choosing the positives from different options is a common temptation.
+Cherry-picking – Choosing the positives from different options is a common temptation.
 Let’s put together all elements consumers like in concepts A and B and create concept A+B. Surely that can be taken straight to market without further consumer validation?
 Wrong!
-Remember the perils of mixing apples and oranges – what you end up with is a fruit salad when what you are looking for is a whole fruit.
+Remember the perils of mixing apples and oranges – what you end up with is a fruit salad when what you are looking for is whole fruit.

-Measuring wrong vital signs – When evaluating brand health, doesn’t it make sense to choose convenient parameters which usually score high?
+Measuring wrong vital signs – When evaluating brand health, doesn’t it make sense to choose convenient parameters that usually score high?
 If brand awareness is poor among target consumers, why not just quote brand awareness among current franchise?
 Instead of measuring clicks that lead to sales or in the very least consumer engagement, why not just count Facebook likes?
 Measuring wrong parameters leads to misguided brand initiatives and weakened brand equity.

 Watch out – you are likely to end up with an unwanted winner destined for failure in market!

 Compensating creative incompetency through research – When evaluating new creative or packaging ideas, putting one good option against few average options in research to save creative development effort, or just putting few average options due to creative incompetency.
-Watch out – you are likely to end up with an unwanted winner destined for failure in market, thus, endangering brand equity!
+Watch out – you are likely to end up with an unwanted winner destined for failure in the market, thus, endangering brand equity!